khairulslt/life-wisdoms/README.md

 Hello, I'm a Python/Javascript developer and have decided to make a collection of technical questions in the hopes that it will help someone else (or myself) NOT get stumped during interviews anytime in the future.

-This repo will be constantly updated with any technical questions that have bamboozle me at any one time
+This repo will be constantly updated with any technical questions that have bamboozled me at any one time

-- PS: For a better understanding, do check out the links in _further readings_ - the answers given to the questions are often written in shorthand and may not paint the best overall picture of the concept in question.
+- PS: For better understanding, do check out the links in _further readings_ - the answers given to the questions are often written in shorthand and may not paint the best overall picture of the concept in question.

 - PSS: The animal above is known as a [Capybara](https://en.wikipedia.org/wiki/Capybara)